Nahelam/PS2-Game-Mods/Burnout 3 Takedown/Various/SLES-52584/README.md

 - Disable automatic event ending for very long games
 - Disable camera switch when crashing
 - Change offline traffic generation seed
+- Kamikaze traffic "clean" (no more "crashing" state but the game still crashes when too many traffic vehicles have crashed, also affects AI)
+- Force specific LOD level (details in patch comments)

 ## Notes
 - "Heavyweights always available" is **required** to get heavyweights online working.